 Will I take a chance on another "non-business" event?
 Probably, if it fits into my schedule.
 I am an eternal optimist.
 As a business owner it is important to focus on the positive outcomes and learn a lesson from the negative and immediately let those negative thoughts go.

-I have decided to make Marketing in the Real World a semi-regular ongoing series.
+I have decided to make Marketing in the Real World an ongoing series.
 If you have a real world marketing story, let me know and I may feature you in an upcoming blog or video.
 I am looking for your good, your bad and your ugly marketing stories.

 A marketing venture you thought was probably a waste of your time but was a great boost for your business.